DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_qspacesampling.rst

 -----------------------------------

-We provides the following demos in matlab to demonstrate the effectiveness of MILP.
+We provide the following demos in matlab to demonstrate the effectiveness of MILP.

 * `Uniformly separate two subsets (P-D-MS) <demos/demo_separate_sets.html>`__
 * `Uniformly select a subset from a set (P-D-SS) <demos/demo_separate_t4_1shell.html>`__